WWRP Societal and Economic Research Applications

 Working Group on Societal and Economic Research Applications (SERA)

-SERA aims to advance the science of the social and economic application of weather-related information and services and review and assist in the development and promotion of societal and economic related demonstration projects.
+SERA aims to advance the science of the social and economic application of weather-related information and services through reviewing and assisting in the development and promotion of societal and economic related demonstration projects.
 SERA has the responsibility for the entire range of timescales and research issues associated with the WWRP.
-SERA brings the knowledge of how to frame design and implement research projects co-designed between physical and social science and a range of appropriate actors to achieve more useful information for decision makers and the public.
+The working group brings the knowledge of how to frame, design, and implement research projects co-designed between physical and social scientists and a range of appropriate actors to achieve more useful information for decision-makers and the public.

 Working Group Members

 - Co-Chair: Carla Mooney, BOM

 - Co-Chair: Jane Rovins, DRRS Ltd

 - Helen Greatex, IRI